LibertyUnix/atomic-automator/README.md

 # Atomic-Automator
-Python Script to Automate some of the Atomic Red Team & Prepare a Box for Blue Team Training
+Python Script to automate some of the Atomic Red Team & prepare a box for Blue Team training
 ### README
 This script was inspired by the atomic red team (redcanaryco/atomic-red-team: Small and highly portable ... - GitHub https://github.com/redcanaryco/atomic-red-team)